 The tiny house movement offers an opportunity to live affordably while treading lightly on the planet.
 Taking your eco-friendly tiny house completely off-grid allows you to live sustainably and self-sufficiently.
+If you are new to tiny living, our ultimate guide to sustainable living in tiny homes is a great place to start.

 But thriving off-grid requires knowledge and preparation.
 In this comprehensive guide, we’ll provide key advice for powering, building, and living in an off-grid tiny homestead sustainably.
 Follow our tips to successfully embrace renewable energy, conserve resources, and enjoy comfort off the traditional electric and utility grids.